Duke in Brazil

 HOUSING & MEALS

-You will stay with carefully selected local homestay families in Rio, which will help enrich your linguistic and cultural experience.
+You will stay with carefully selected local homestay families in Rio, who will help enrich your linguistic and cultural experience.
 The host families will provide two meals a day (breakfast and dinner) and basic home necessities like a bedroom, internet, and kitchen access if needed.
 You will be responsible for your own lunch.

 These costs are estimated based on previous years’ programs and the current exchange rate.
 All costs are subject to change.